justinfargnoli/koi/blog_posts/part0.md

 2. [The Calculus of Inductive Constructions](https://gist.github.com/justinfargnoli/900e0bd457e8eacfc842a0a154730ff5) - Getting a first look at Coq syntax and the power of the CoIC.
 Introduce two running examples.
 3. [Type Checking](https://gist.github.com/justinfargnoli/8ded6d3c94bcfa82503ffd329460fd75) - How did I go about type checking the CoIC?
 4. [Compilation](https://gist.github.com/justinfargnoli/1ee56d4f9904176b1ea26dffee3b1d24) - How did I go about compiling the CoIC?
-5. [Reflections](https://gist.github.com/justinfargnoli/b8837284d9ef53f578405976260b9330) - Was the independent study successful?
+5. [Reflections](https://gist.github.com/justinfargnoli/b8837284d9ef53f578405976260b9330) - Was the project successful?
 What did I accomplish?
 What's left to do?

 ## Accompanying Matierals

 Here's a link to my implementation on GitHub: [Koi](https://github.com/justinfargnoli/koi).

-Here's a link to the slides that I used for my talk: TODO.